College Language Association

 The College Language Association (CLA) is a professional association of Black scholars and educators who teach English and foreign languages.
 Founded in 1937 by a group of African-American language and literature scholars, the organization "serves the academic, scholarly and professional interests of its members and the collegiate communities they represent."
+The organization has approximately 450 members based in the United States and internationally.
+Members are primarily academic scholars, professors, and graduate students who specialize in African American studies and literature as well as world languages.
+Membership is open to all.